fedoranimus/todoist-api/source/includes/_livenotifications.md

 Property | Description
 -------- | -----------
-created | Required.
+id | The id of the live notification. created | Required.
 Live notification creation date.
 Integer representing a timestamp since epoch. from_uid | Required.
 The id of the user who initiated this live notification. notification_key | Required.
 Unique notification key.